 3.3 FTIR characterisation of bio-oil from 30-minute pyrolysis test

-The FTIR spectrum of bio-oil produced from a mixture of 30 % FW and 70 % PW at 400 °C at 30-minute residence time reveals a complex composition of functional groups characteristic of bio-oil derived from lignocellulosic and protein-rich feedstocks (Figure 2).
-The spectrum shows two peaks, a broader and narrow peak at 3000-3600 cm-1 and 1700 cm-1 respectively as shown in Figure 2.
-A broad peak in the region of 3000–3600 cm⁻¹ suggests the presence of hydroxyl functional groups, likely from alcohols, phenols, and water.
+FTIR spectrum of bio-oil produced from a mixture of 30 % FW and 70 % PW at 400 °C at 30-minute residence time reveals a complex composition of functional groups characteristic of bio-oil derived from lignocellulosic and protein-rich feedstocks (Figure 2).
+The spectrum shows two peaks, a broader and a narrow peak at 3000-3600 cm-1 and 1700 cm-1-.
+The former suggests the presence of hydroxyl functional groups, likely from alcohols, phenols, and water.
 These compounds are typical of bio-oil and result from the degradation of cellulose and hemicellulose in PW, as well as protein and lipid decomposition from FW.
-The hydroxyl content is consistent with findings reported in pyrolysis studies by Bridgwater (2012) and Xiu et al. (2018), which attribute similar peaks to lignin derivatives and secondary reactions of pyrolysis vapours.
+The hydroxyl content is consistent with findings reported in pyrolysis studies by Bridgwater (2012) and Xiu et al. (2012), which attribute similar peaks to lignin derivatives and secondary reactions of pyrolysis vapours.
 Peaks around 2900 cm⁻¹ correspond to the stretching vibrations of methyl (-CH₃) and methylene (-CH₂) groups, indicating the presence of aliphatic hydrocarbons.
 The distinct absorption at 1700 cm⁻¹ is attributed to carbonyl functional groups from ketones, aldehydes, and carboxylic acids.
-These compounds are primarily derived from lipid and carbohydrate breakdown, as documented in slow pyrolysis studies (Xiu et al., 2018).
+These compounds are primarily derived from lipid and carbohydrate breakdown, as documented in slow pyrolysis studies (Xiu et al., 2012).
 Their presence highlights the oxygenated nature of bio-oil, which contributes to its reactivity and potential for further upgrading.
 Peaks in the 1500–1600 cm⁻¹ region suggest the presence of aromatic C=C bonds, likely originating from lignin decomposition in PW.
 Similar findings were reported by Bridgwater (2012), where lignin derivatives were identified as key contributors to the aromatic fraction of bio-oil.
 Absorptions in the range 1000–1300 cm⁻¹ correspond to C-O bonds in esters, ethers, and alcohols.
 These compounds are typical of oxygenated intermediates produced during the pyrolysis of both protein-rich and lignocellulosic biomass.

-These findings are consistent with previous studies by Bridgwater (2012) and Xiu et al. (2018), which emphasise the significant role of feedstock composition and pyrolysis conditions in determining bio-oil quality.
+These findings are consistent with previous studies by Bridgwater (2012) and Xiu et al. (2012), which emphasise the significant role of feedstock composition and pyrolysis conditions in determining bio-oil quality.
 The contribution of fish waste introduces additional complexity due to protein decomposition, potentially resulting in nitrogen-containing compounds.
 Meanwhile, pruning waste contributes to aromatic and phenolic compounds, enhancing the potential applications of bio-oil in chemical industries.
 The bio-oil exhibits promising characteristics; however, its high oxygen content could limit its stability and energy density.
 Additionally, reducing moisture content, as indicated by the broad O-H peak, could enhance bio-oil storage stability.